The WHOIS Lookup Service gives you a way to look up who the owner of an Internet resource is.

-Whois Lookup can be used to find out who owns an IP address and who owns a domain name.
-In most cases you are interested in knowing who owns an IP address that is visiting your website or is engaging in malicious activity on your website.
+WHOIS Lookup can be used to find out who owns an IP address and who owns a domain name.
+In most cases, you are interested in knowing who owns an IP address that is visiting your site or is engaged in malicious activity on your site.

-To use Whois in Wordfence, simply enter a domain name like ‘cnn.com’ and hit the button to find out who the owner is.
-You will see when the domain was registered, when it expires, who the registered owner is and a few email contacts.
+To use WHOIS in Wordfence, simply enter a domain name like example.com and hit the button to find out who the owner is of that domain name.
+You can see when the domain name was registered, when it expires, who the registered owner is, and also one or more contact email addresses.

 Wordfence tries to be helpful by making the email addresses and other items clickable in the response to save you work.

-Now try entering an IP address like 184.108.40.206.
-You will see which network that IP address is part of, who owns the IP address and who to contact if you are seeing malicious activity originate from that IP address.
-In this case the contact email is “firstname.lastname@example.org” and so if that IP address attacks your website, you can just send email@example.com an email telling them to stop hacking your website, or (and this is more likely) that their server has been hacked and someone is using it to hack your website.
+Now try entering an IP address like 220.127.116.11 and you will see which network that IP address is part of, who owns the IP address, and who to contact if you are seeing malicious activity originate from that IP address.
+In this case, the contact email is “email@example.com” and so if that IP address attacks your website, you can just send “firstname.lastname@example.org” an email telling them to stop attacking your website, or (and this is more likely) that their server has been hacked and someone is using it to attack your site.

-Sometimes you won’t just get hacked from a single IP address like 220.127.116.11 (for example).
-You might get hacked from 18.104.22.168 and 22.214.171.124 and a few other sequential IP addresses or IP addresses that are close together in the address space.
-In this case you want to block an entire network and all IP addresses on that network from accessing your website.
+Sometimes you will not just receive attacks from a single IP address like 18.104.22.168 (for example).
+You might receive attacks from 22.214.171.124 and 126.96.36.199 and a few other sequential IP addresses or IP addresses that are close together in the address space.
+In this case, you want to block an entire network and all IP addresses on that network from accessing your site.
 But you might not be sure what the range of addresses in the network is.

 Wordfence makes this really easy by giving you a way to find out which network an IP address is on.
-Lets stick with the 126.96.36.199 example for the moment.
-When you do a lookup, Wordfence tells you that the range of addresses in this network are 188.8.131.52 to 184.108.40.206 and it gives you a helpful link that you can click on to block that network.
+When you do a lookup, Wordfence tells you that the range of addresses in this network are 188.8.131.52 to 184.108.40.206 and it gives you a helpful link that you can click on to be able to block that network.
 It also tells you how many addresses are in that network and in this case it is 256 addresses.
-Go ahead and click the link shown.

-If you click a network that has been hotlinked in the Whois results it takes you directly to Wordfence “Blocking” and puts the address range you clicked on in the range field.
-Now all you have to do is enter the reason you’re blocking the network and click the Block button and you’re done.
+If you click a network that has been hot-linked in the WHOIS results then it takes you directly to Wordfence “Blocking” page and puts the IP address range you clicked on in the range field.
+Now all you have to do is enter the reason why you are blocking the network and click the button to save the blocking rule.

-Note: When you see the results of a Whois query on an IP address, you often will see multiple networks listed that the IP address belongs to.
-I general you want to pick the smallest network shown.
-That is why we show you the number of IP addresses in each network – to help you quickly pick the smallest block of IP addresses to block.
-When looking at the Whois results page for an IP address, scroll down because often the smaller block of IP addresses that defines a network the IP belongs to is in the lower part of the Whois results.
+Note that when you see the results of a WHOIS query for an IP address, you will often see multiple networks listed that the IP address belongs to.
+In general, you want to pick the smallest network shown.
+That is why we show you the number of IP addresses in each network to help you quickly select the smallest block of IP addresses to block.
+When looking at the WHOIS results page for an IP address, scroll down because often the smaller block of IP addresses that defines a network the IP address belongs to is in the lower part of the WHOIS results.

-How to block networks starting at Live Traffic, using Whois and Blocking
+How to block networks on the Live Traffic page using WHOIS and Blocking

 It gets even easier.
 Lets say your website is under attack and you’re seeing the attack in Wordfence Live Traffic.
 You see several IP addresses attacking you that start with (and this is just an example) 220.127.116.11 and 18.104.22.168 and 22.214.171.124 and 126.96.36.199.
 They all appear fairly close together.
 You see a link in your live traffic for each visit titled “Run a WHOIS on 188.8.131.52”.